isomerpages/govtech-corp/media/technews/_posts/2021-02-25-questions-for-scholars.md

 ---
 layout: post
-title: "‘Tech sector booming – why you work for gahmen?’ and other questions you always wanted to ask a Smart Nation scholar "
+title: "‘Tech sector booming – why you work for gahmen?’ and other questions you always wanted to ask a Smart Nation scholar"
 permalink: "/media/technews/questions-for-scholars"
 image: "/images/technews/SNS01.png"
 ---